nanoman689/interview_questions/README.md

 Yes, but only a few times.

 What media queries do is rather than looking for a type of device they look at the capability of the device, and you can use them to check for all kinds of things.
 For example:

--width and height (of the browser window)
+-Width and height (of the browser window)

--device width and height
+-Device width and height

--orientation – for example is a phone in landscape or portrait mode?
+-Orientation – for example is a phone in landscape or portrait mode?

--resolution
+-Resolution

 They tend to look something like this: